rjdmoore/fictrac/README.md

   <img src="http://rjdmoore.net/fictrac/header_text.jpg"><br><br>
 </div>

-**FicTrac** is an open source software library for ...
+**FicTrac** is an open source software library and set of executables for reconstructing the fictive path of an animal walking on a patterned sphere.
+The software is fast, flexible, and easy to use and simplifies the setup of closed-loop tracking experiments.

-FicTrac was originally developed by ...

-Keep up to date with release announcements and security updates by subscribing to ...
+FicTrac was originally developed by researchers at the [Queensland Brain Institute](http://qbi.uq.edu.au/) at the University of Queensland, Australia for tracking honeybees and fruit flies during closed-loop tethered walking experiments, but it has since proved useful for tracking a wide range of animals with different movement speeds, tracking ball diameters and patterns, and visual stimuli.

+You'll find all the information you need to start experimenting with FicTrac in the sections below.
+You might also be interested in:
+* [FicTrac homepage](http://fictrac.rjdmoore.net) - Contact details for the main author/developer, links, and further info.
+* [FicTrac forum](http://www.reddit.com/r/fictrac/) - Subreddit for FicTrac users to share issues and advice.
+If you'd rather make a private enquiry, feel free to send me a message directly.
+* [FicTrac mailing list](http://fictrac.rjdmoore.net/mail.html) - Subscribe to receive important announcements and keep up to date with all things FicTrac.
+* [FicTrac journal paper](http://doi.org/10.1016/j.jneumeth.2014.01.010) - Technical details, analysis, results, etc. See below sections for citation info and a link to the preprint.

+Happy tracking!

 ## Getting started